soap/laravel-ami/README.md

 [![Total Downloads](http://poser.pugx.org/soap/laravel-ami/downloads)](https://packagist.org/packages/soap/laravel-ami)
 ---

 Laravel-Ami provides Asterisk interface for laravel via Asterisk Manager Interface.
+I develop this package to use in my virtual PBX and contact center application.
+So use cases come from my application.
+Any discussion on features are welcome.

 ## Installation